gardenlinux/gardenlinux-nvidia-installer/README.md

 without build tools and no obvious way to access the kernel sources.
-This project works by compiling the kernel modules at build-time inside a Garden Linux developer container (which contains the kernel headers and compiler) and then placing the resulting files into a Docker image from which they can be installed at runtime.
+This project works by compiling the kernel modules at build-time inside a Garden Linux developer container (which contains the kernel headers and compiler) and then placing the resulting files into a Container image from which they can be installed at runtime.

 ## Disclaimer